cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 With the `PoseEstimator` selected in the `Hierarchy` tab, drag and drop the `InputScreen` and `input_texture` to their respective variables in the `Inspector` tab.

 ![pose_estimator_displayInput](\images\barracuda-posenet-tutorial\pose_estimator_displayInput.PNG)

+### Test the InputScreen

+Make sure the `Display Input` checkbox is ticked in the `Inspector` tab.
+It will be easier to see the changes to the preprocessed images if we use a full color video.
+We can set the `Video Clip` for the `Video Player` to the `pexels_woman_dancing` file that we downloaded in Part 1.